There are no current calls open for RIFP Fellowships. This page will be updated when another call is being planned.

 Individual researchers can apply for a fellowship by outlining a programme of work they wish to perform within an STFC host department or Diamond.
 Fellowships will normally be 2 years long.
 Researchers must have a PhD or 4 years equivalent research experience, and must not have worked or lived in the UK for more than 12 months in the past 3 years (slightly different rules apply in order to encourage researchers returning from a career break – see the ‘How to apply’ page.

-The first call for Fellowship proposals took place in 2015 and has resulted in 13 Fellows being appointed; the second call took place in 2016 when a further 12 Fellows were appointed.
-A list of the first and a list of the second fellows to be appointed and their projects can be found by following the links.
-The third call for proposals is now open, with closing date for application of 29 September 2017.
+The first call for Fellowship proposals took place in 2015 and has resulted in 13 Fellows being appointed; the second call took place in 2016 when a further 12 Fellows were appointed; and a third call took place in 2017 when 10 Fellows were appointed.
+Lists of the first, second and third sets of fellows to be appointed and their projects can be found by following the links.

 Fellowships are part-funded by the European Commission, with the host department needing to provide the remaining funding.
 It is therefore important the potential applicants discuss their proposed projects with the relevant STFC department in advance of applying.